Hatsune Miku: Featured music

 In August 2010, over 22,000 original songs had been written under the name Hatsune Miku.
-Later reports in 2011 confirmed that she had 100,000 songs to her name.
-Crypton's website promotes Miku's popularity by having her voice used in over 100,000 unique songs.
+In 2011, it was reported that she had 100,000 songs to her name.

 One of the Vocaloid compilations, Exit Tunes Presents Vocalogenesis feat.
-Hatsune Miku, debuted at number one on the Japanese weekly Oricon album charts dated May 31, 2010, becoming the first Vocaloid album ever to top the charts.
-Another album, Supercell, by the group Supercell also features a number of songs using Vocaloids.
+Hatsune Miku, debuted at number one on the Japanese weekly Oricon album charts dated May 31, 2010, becoming the first Vocaloid album to top the charts.
+Another album, Supercell, by the group Supercell, also features a number of songs using Vocaloids.
 Other albums, such as 19's Sound Factory's First Sound Story and Livetune's Re:package, and Re:Mikus also feature Miku's voice.
 Other uses of Miku include the albums Sakura no Ame (桜ノ雨) by Absorb, Miku no Kanzume (みくのかんづめ) by OSTER-project, and Unhappy Refrain (アンハッピーリフレイン) by Wowaka.
 The viral Nyan Cat meme featured an Utau cover of "Nyanyanyanyanyanyanya!" by Daniwell-P, the original song featuring Miku.

-As a virtual idol, Hatsune Miku first featured in a "live" virtual concert during Animelo Summer Live at the Saitama Super Arena on August 22, 2009.
-Miku later returned to Animelo Summer Live 2012: Infinity to perform "World is Mine" and "Tell Your World".
+Hatsune Miku first featured in a "live" virtual concert during Animelo Summer Live at the Saitama Super Arena on August 22, 2009, where a video of her singing two songs was projected.
 Miku made her first overseas live appearance at a concert on November 21, 2009, during Anime Festival Asia (AFA) in Singapore.
-On March 9, 2010, Miku's first solo live performance titled "Miku no Hi Kanshasai 39's Giving Day" was opened at the Zepp Tokyo in Odaiba, Tokyo.
+Her first solo "live" performance titled "Miku no Hi Kanshasai 39's Giving Day" was held at Zepp Tokyo in Odaiba, Tokyo.
 Miku performed in the United States on July 2, 2011, at the Nokia Theater at L.A.
 Live during the 2011 Anime Expo in Los Angeles.
 The concert followed the same format as the previous "39's Giving Day" concert.
-Hatsune Miku performed in Japanese rock festival Summer Sonic 2013 on August 10, 2013.
-Hatsune Miku teamed up with designer Louis Vuitton and director Toshiki Okada for a Vocaloid opera, titled The End.
-It featured no human singers and took place at the Theatre du Chatelet Opera House in Paris on November 13 and 15, 2013.
+She has continued performing since then, with tours in Asia, North America, Europe, and Oceania.